villagedefrance/OpenCart-Overclocked/README.md

 Bug Fixes:
 - Complete rework of Profile/Recurring Profile !
-- All updates up to v1.5.6.4 applied.
+- All updates up to v1.5.6.5 applied.
-- Some fixes from V2.0 have been applied.
+- Some fixes from V2.0 have also been applied.
 - Fixed many more bugs and typos.
 - ...

 TODO:
 - Go through all files again to follow OpenCart Coding Standards (See Wiki).
-- Finish upper/lower pagination modification for Admin Lists.
 - Add Product Groups, then create related functions.
 - Add Multiple Store Branches, then update Pickup from Store and Product availability per branch.
 - Add some more extra features ...